+39 055 275 5662info@agriculturalheritage.com

 This course is dedicated to the assessment of food quality with particular attention to traditional foods.

-b – genetic diversity (3 credits)
+b – agrobiodiversity and rural communities (3 credits)

 5 – AGROECOLOGY (6 CREDITS, 36 HOURS)